writerPaulMay/tidydata/CodeBook.md

 # About the tidy data set

-The tidy data set produced for this project is `tidy_set.csv`.
+The tidy data set produced for this project is `tidy_set.txt`.

 The tidy data set is a new data frame which combines original data from the provided `test` and `train` files.